Are you not losing weight while breastfeeding? Here's why.

 But also be patient with yourself, and with your body.
 It took 9 months to gain the weight and to create a beautiful baby, so the weight isn’t going to fall off overnight either.
 Just stick to balanced eating and your body will naturally achieve its own healthy weight.

-Many Busy Mums don't have time to cook health food and exercise ALL the time.
+Many New Mums don't have time to cook health food and exercise ALL the time.

 Great news!
-Now you can Fast Track Getting In Shape with our Quick, Easy and Delicious Superfood Meal Replacement, the In Shape Mummy Health Shake for Breastfeeding Mums.
+Now you can Lose Weight with our Quick, Easy and Delicious Superfood Formulated Meal Replacement, the In Shape Mummy Health Shake for Breastfeeding Mums.

 100% Breastfeeding & Vegan Friendly.
-Contains NO Artificial Nasties, NO Soy, NO Dairy, NO Gluten & NO Caffeine.
+Contains NO Artificial Nasties, NO Soy, NO Dairy, NO Gluten, NO Brewer's Yeast & NO Caffeine.
 Made in Australia.

-Enjoy as the Quickest and Easiest Healthy Meal!
+Enjoy as the Quickest and Easiest Healthy Breaky, Lunch or Snack!

 FREE 12-Week Healthy Weight Loss Support Program worth $168 with first shake purchase.